UW-CTRL/AA548-spr2024/bite-size-notes/week-3-e-optimal-control-theory.md

 $$\dot x = f(t,x,u),\quad x(t_0)=x_0$$
 where $x$ is the _state_ taking values in $\mathbb{R}^n$, $u$ is the _control input_ taking values in some control set $U \subset \mathbb{R}^m$, $t$ is _time_ , $t_0$ is the _initial time_ , and $x_0$ is the _initial state_, and both $x$ and $u$ are functions of time.

+Cost function: It associates a cost with each possible behavior.

 Control Input: The variable manipulated to influence the system's behavior.
 Objective Function: A measure of system performance to be optimized.